-For marketing typography, we selected typefaces and attributes to support our brand personality traits of smart, reliable, understated and confident.
+For brand typography, we selected typefaces and attributes to support our brand personality traits of smart, reliable, understated and confident.

-For display typography we use Neuzeit Grotesk and Helvetica for all other copy.
+We use Poppins for display typography and Helvetica for all other copy.

-Our display typeface is Neuzeit Grotesk Black.
-Neuzeit Grotesk (pronounced noy-zite grow-tesk) is a geometric sans-serif with strong slab-like characters.
+Our display typeface is Poppins Bold.
+Poppins is a geometric sans-serif with strong slab-like characters.
 With slightly condensed character spacing and line-height, strong brand-focused headlines come across as both understand and confident.

-Only headlines should be set in Neuzeit Grotesk Black.
-No other weights of Neuzeit Grotesk should be used.
+Only headlines should be set in Poppins Bold.
+No other weights of Poppins should be used.

 Type sizes for digital output are labeled as pixels (px).
 Type sizes for print output are labeled as points (pt).